Dr Valerie Wright

 - The effects and legacy of the processes of deindustrialisation on communities and individuals in post-war Scotland

-- The changing structure of women’s employment and men’s unemployment in Britain in the post-war years
+- The changing structure of women’s employment in Britain in the post-war years

 - Women’s engagement in politics (broadly defined) and role in political change in twentieth century Britain